tamizhvendan/tamizhvendan.github.com/source/_posts/2014-12-23-step-2-fsharp-phonecat-views-using-razor.markdown

   let toMB (storageStr : string) = toUOM storageStr "MB" 1.0<MB>
 ```

 We have defined types to represents measures in inch, gram and megabytes.
-We have also added few utility methods to translate the raw string to strongly typed data which does the follwoing
+We have also added few utility methods to translate the raw string to strongly typed data which does the following

 ```text
 "200.5inches" to 200.5<inch>